The Mint Julep

 • Fresh Garnish Mint

-Mix together simple syrup either muddled with mint or by itself, and Bourbon.
-Fill glass with crushed ice and pour mixture over top.
-Sprinkle top of ice with powdered sugar.
+Mix together simple syrup, either muddled with mint or by itself, and Bourbon.
+Fill a glass with crushed ice and pour the mixture over top.
+Sprinkle the top of the ice with powdered sugar.
 Garnish with a mint sprig.

 *How to make Simple syrup: 1 cup granulated sugar and 1 cup distilled water.
 Heat to dissolve sugar, stirring constantly so the sugar does not burn.
 Set aside to cool.